cncf/landscapeapp/README.md

   Next, google will want to verify that it is your site, thus you need to choose an `html tag verification` option and copy a secret code from it and put it to the `settings.yml` of a given landscape project.
-Then commit the change to the master branch and wait till Netlify deploys the master branch.
+Then commit the change to the default branch and wait till Netlify deploys the default branch.
 The key is named `google_site_veryfication` and it is somewhere around line 14 in settings.yml.
 After netlify succesfully deploys that dashbaord, verify the html tag in a google console.
 Do not forget to add Dan@linuxfoundation.org as someone who has a full access from a `Settings`